 Caring for Your Keepsake Garden Project

 Owning plants is a big responsibility.
-They must be cared for, and they depend on you to take care of them.
+They must be cared for, and they will depend on you for that.
 For Outdoor gardens Mother Nature helps on rainy days, but she can also hurt them on freezing days, or really hot days.
 Taking care of indoor plants is so different from outdoor plants, I think it’s even harder.

 Plants are living things that communicate to you.
 All you have to do is pay attention to them to hear what they are saying.
 If they are in distress they will let you know.
 Their leaves will turn brown at the edges and may even start to drop off.
 The plant will droop a little, and will look sad.
 It’s your job to figure out what may be wrong with them and help them out.

 There is so much to know about caring for plants, and the best way to learn is to dig in and get started!

 10 Tips on How to Care for your Plants:

 - The first thing you will need to decide when you bring your potted plant home is where you are going to place it?
 The best spot is going to depend on a few things.
 Is your plant an in-door or out-door plant?
 Every plant is different so make sure you find out some basic care instructions for your plants, to give you an idea of where to place it.

 - Light is critical to your plant’s health.
 Some plants can’t tolerate any light and can die in as little as 20 minutes if left under the hot sun.
 So you will have to know what type of light your plants like; a lot, a little, or none at all!